mkdecisiondev/devdocs/aws/introduction-to-aws/credentials-setup/credentials-setup.md

 Now, this is important: you cannot get your key again after you close the popup window.
 This means that if you delete or lose your secret key, you’ll need to generate a new AWS Access Key ID and start over with configuring your profiles.

 When you’ve finished that, you will need to switch your role to the TFE workspace.
-If you haven’t done this yet, ask the AWS administrator to send you a link to do this and make your name for the role “TFE Workspace”.
+If you haven’t done this yet, ask the AWS administrator to send you a link to do this and make your name for the role "TFE Workspace".
 Go to IAM within TFE Workspace.
 You will no doubt notice that there are a lot less permissions now.
 Go to the Roles tab.
 You will see these roles:

 ![alt text](images/image1.png)